 There's also Harsher in Hindsight if you watch Ghosts, which is about Michael's character's house being raided by an angry mob of people who hate him because he's strange.
 At the end, he asks them if they still want him to go and the mob leader says yes.
 He says something "Fine, I'll go" and pounds himself into dust on the floor.
 It was just a ruse on Michael's character's part, but it's still creepy as hell now that the guy is actually dead, especially considering how much of his poor mental state and isolation was due (from his perspective) to people treating him like this.

-He also did not invent the story-driven Concept Video; George Harrison (see 1976's "This Song") and David Bowie (who was doing them at the end of The Seventies) are just two artists who predate him in that area.
+He also did not invent the story-driven Concept Video; David Bowie (who was doing them at the end of The '70s) is just one artist who predates him in that area.

 However, this is averted in that he did invent the equipment for the famous leaning move in the "Smooth Criminal" music video.
 You can read the official patent for it yourself.

-Vindicated by History: Blood on the Dance Floor and some of his other later works were re-examined after his death and found to be actually quite good.
-Most critics came to the conclusion that they had been dismissed at their time of release because of Michael Jackson's increasingly bizarre behavior and the horrific allegations that had been thrown at him.
+Blood on the Dance Floor and some of his other later works were re-examined after his death and found to be actually quite good.

-"Morphine" especially was given a sudden burst of publicity and acclaim after word spread that it was essentially an open confession of the drug use (right down to the name of the drug) that would later kill him.
+"Morphine" especially was given a sudden burst of publicity and acclaim after the media spread that it was essentially an open confession of the drug use (right down to the name of the drug) that would later kill him.
 In reality, he never actually mentioned it seeing as Propofol is actually an anesthetic not a painkiller.

 Vocal Minority: His U.S. fanbase from 1994 onward, best summed up by the throngs that hung out around the courthouse during his 2005 trial and the small, stunned crowd which gathered outside the hospital where he died shortly after it was reported that he was there (and before it was announced he had a heart attack, was in a coma or dead).